|

 A. Just

-give me a call or email me at the number/address at the
+give us a call or email us at the number/address at the

 bottom of the page or on the Contact

 page.
-I will be adding a calendar to this site soon so that
+We will be adding a calendar to this site soon so

-you will be able to see what openings are available at a
+that you will be able to see what openings are available

 |